 US: French cement firm admits Islamic State group payments

-NEW YORK (AP) — French cement company Lafarge pleaded guilty Tuesday to paying millions of dollars to the Islamic State group in exchange for permission to keep open a plant in Syria, a case the Justice Department described as the first of its kind.
-The company also agreed to penalties totaling roughly $778 million.
+NEW YORK (AP) — French cement company Lafarge pleaded guilty Tuesday to paying millions of dollars to the Islamic State group to keep a plant operational in Syria — at a time when the militant group was engaged in torturing kidnapped Westerners — and agreed to pay roughly $778 million in penalties.

-“The defendants routed nearly six million dollars in illicit payments to two of the world’s most notorious terrorist organizations — ISIS and al-Nusrah Front in Syria — at a time those groups were brutalizing innocent civilians in Syria and actively plotting to harm Americans,” Assistant Attorney General Matthew Olsen, the Justice Department’s top national security official, said in a statement.
+Justice Department officials described it as the first instance in which a company has pleaded guilty to conspiring to provide material support to a foreign terrorist organization.
+Lafarge and a long-defunct Syrian subsidiary entered the plea, agreeing to criminal fines of $90.78 million and a forfeiture of $687 million.

-“There is simply no justification for a multi-national corporation authorizing payments to designated terrorist organizations,” he added.
+“There is no justification – none – for a multi-national corporation authorizing payments to a designated terrorist group.
+Such payments are egregious violations of our laws, justify maximum scrutiny by U.S. authorities, and warrant severe punishment,” said Assistant Attorney General Matthew Olsen, the Justice Department’s top national security official.

-The charges were announced by federal prosecutors in New York City and by senior Justice Department leaders from Washington.
-The Justice Department described it as the first instance in which a company has pleaded guilty to conspiring to provide material support to a foreign terrorist organization.
+Prosecutors say the company routed nearly $6 million to IS and al-Nusrah Front, another militant group, in 2013 and 2014.
+The payments weren’t because of any ideological alignment, the Justice Department said, but rather for simple economic advantage.

 The allegations involve conduct that was earlier investigated by authorities in France.
 Lafarge had previously acknowledged funneling money to Syrian armed organizations in 2013 and 2014 to guarantee safe passage for employees and supply its plant.